Alpha Quark (AQT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Alpha Quark Historical Price

-According to the latest data gathered on Alpha Quark live price page, the current price of Alpha Quark is 1.18USD.
-The circulating supply of Alpha Quark(AQT) is 26.81M AQT , giving it a market capitalization of $31.73M.
+According to the latest data gathered on Alpha Quark live price page, the current price of Alpha Quark is 1.15USD.
+The circulating supply of Alpha Quark(AQT) is 26.81M AQT , giving it a market capitalization of $30.84M.

 The Alpha Quark Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AQT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.